-YouthReach International establishes local mentoring communities which equip orphans and at-risk youth for success in life through spiritual development, positive role models, and practical life skills.
+YouthReach International establishes local mentoring communities which equip vulnerable youth for success in life through spiritual development, positive role models, and practical life skills.

 As orphans in the former Soviet Union reach age 16, they are forced to leave the orphanage, sent to live in dormitories with little or no supervision and learn a menial trade, or worse, left to make it on their own in the streets.
 Many of these young people turn to drugs, prostitution, and other crime to deaden the hopelessness and provide for basic needs.
 Beyond this, many become teenage parents unable to care for their own children, thus continuing the cycle of more orphans.
 Note the fate of children within 3 years of leaving the orphanage at age 16:

 60% are unemployed and homeless